Our approach: Teaching (with) Writing

 Topical workshops

-The University Writing Program partners with the Center for Excellence in Teaching and Learning to offer January 1/2 day workshops for faculty in all disciplines.
+The University Writing Program partners with the Teaching and Learning Resource Hub (formerly CEITL) to offer January 1/2 day workshops for faculty in all disciplines.
 Workshops serve as a forum for faculty to learn new strategies, exchange ideas, and hone teaching practices.
 Recent workshops have dealt with a range of topics from assignment and syllabus design to managing collaborative writing assignments.
 Workshops are announced via email lists, the university calendar, newsletters, and on the UNH calendar.
 All faculty are encouraged to attend and to suggest topics.
-As opportunities present themselves, the UWP also offers less structured events, like brownbags, during the semester.
+As opportunities present themselves, the UWP also offers less structured events, like brown-bags or "coffee & conversation hours," during the semester.

 WI Faculty Retreat